raoulmoise/devops-homelab/README.md

 # 🛢️ Homelab

 This repository contains all the configurations and documentation for my homelab.
-Working as a system administrator and having a passion for tech, the purpose of my homelab is to learn, explore new things, and have fun doing so.
+As a system administrator with a passion for technology, the purpose of my homelab is to learn, explore new things, and have fun doing so.

 ---